danikvar/Transformer_Example/README.md

 # Transformer_Example
 This is an assignment I did for a deep learning course implementing Transformer and RNN architecture from scratch to understand the difference in terms of a basic RNN

+The notebook is laid out in 3 sections:

 *   Section 1:

  Implemented a basic RNN cell, RNN Class, and an RNN Classifier